 The so-called Hell’s Valley turned out to be quite lovely, in fact.
-Scattered with natural hot springs, abrupt cliffs, and rugged forests, the trail indeed revitalised my body while my mind grew increasingly restless, wondering “if we were there yet” at every turn, eager to finally meet the legendary snow monkeys.
+Scattered with natural hot springs, abrupt cliffs, and rugged forests, the trail indeed revitalised my body while my mind grew increasingly restless, wondering “if we were there yet” at every turn, eager to finally meet the legendary snow monkeys in Japan.

 And, at last, I did.

 During my highly informative visit, I learned that Nihonzaru (monkeys In Japan) live in a matrilineal society; females will typically stay in the same group for their entire life while males will be nomadic, leaving their natal family before they are sexually mature.

 The troops are highly hierarchic, and specific groups hold great authority over others, especially when it comes to the coveted alpha male position and the younger specimens.